Pilot

 Airfield Operations Specialist

-Cognitive skills your 11KX training built — and where they transfer.
+Cognitive skills your 11KX training built — and where they transfer in civilian work.

 Situational Awareness